-On about the 27th of July, 1901, the defendant company imported into the Philippine Islands 30,000 cases of refined petroleum.
+On about the 27th of July, 1901, Standard Oil Company of New York imported into the Philippine Islands 30,000 cases of refined petroleum.
 That same day, July 27, 1901, the defendant company presented to the Bureau of Customs of this city an affidavit setting forth that the said 30,000 cases of refined petroleum had been sold by the former to the commissary department of the United States Army in Manila.
 From August 7 to October 28, 1901, the defendant company removed from its warehouse the 30,000 cases there deposited but only 10,679 were actually delivered to the commissary department of the United States Army, and the remaining 19,321 cases, which contained 193,210 gallons of refined petroleum, equivalent to 608,321.685 kilograms, were, free of customs duties, sold to private parties; the Government of the Philippine Islands, as alleged by the plaintiff, being, by these deceitful and fraudulent means, defrauded of the tax or duty which the defendant company should have paid upon the said cases.

 Whether or not the respondent company should pay the customs duties demanded of it